CodeChefVIT/contactify-backend/README.md

         - The service will be running on `http://localhost:5000`.

 3. Frontend Installation
-    - Follow the steps on https://github.com/CodeChefVIT/contactify-fe to set up the backend service.
+    - Follow the steps on https://github.com/CodeChefVIT/contactify-fe to set up the frontend service.

 ## ✨ Features